Certificate management in Zowe API Mediation Layer

 Note: This procedure applies only to UNIX file keystore/truststore.
 For the SAF keyring option, we recommend to perform the actions manually using your security system commands.

-Note: Validation fails if a service does not provide intermediate CA certificates to the API ML.
+Note: Validation fails if a service does not provide an intermediate CA certificates to the API ML.
 This can be circumvented by importing the intermediate CA certificates to the API ML truststore.

 Procedure if the service is not trusted